 If you’ve been to Paris before, you might not want to see the Eiffel Tower every time you return.
-This visit to Paris, I chose to stay in Montmartre.
-In just two days I got a taste of the town.
+On this visit to Paris, I chose to stay in Montmartre.
+In just two days, I got a taste of the town.
 And I loved it!
-Now I have my favorite 5 to do’s in Montmartre.
+Now I have my favorite 5 to-do’s in Montmartre.

 So what do you do in Montmartre if you’ve been to the Moulin Rouge and Sacré Coeur?
 Plenty!

 Go to a cooking class at Cook’n with Class Paris.
 If it’s a Sunday, all the better.
 The Sunday Market Class includes shopping at the city market.
 Then, you return to the school to prepare a sumptuous meal with all the fresh ingredients.
 Read all about the fun experience